Hike To See the Living Root Bridges of Northeast India

 Each new bridge begins with planting saplings on both sides of a river or a gorge.
 After more than a decade’s wait, rubber figs mature and start generating aerial roots.
 Local bridge builders train these roots to grow horizontally toward the opposite banks, forming a bridge-like structure.
 Over the next two to three decades, as the aerial roots thicken and produce newer branches, these are continuously woven together to form a single tangled root network.
 Any gaps in the network are plugged with fallen leaves, branches, stones, and soil.

-The entire root system is held in place by wood or bamboo scaffolding, which also serves as a temporary way for people to cross a river before a root bridge is fully mature (about 30–40 years from the time the saplings are planted).
+The entire root system is held in place by wood or bamboo scaffolding, which also serves as a temporary way for people to cross before a root bridge is fully mature (about 30–40 years from the time the saplings are planted).
 During this time, the bamboo scaffolding needs to be periodically replaced to accommodate the growing roots and offset any damage caused by humidity.
 In certain bridges, the aerial roots are coaxed to grow through hollowed out trunks of areca palm trees, which also offer protection from the weather.

 Meghalaya is one of the wettest regions on the planet, with the towns of Sohra (formerly Cherrapunji) and Mawsynram receiving an average annual rainfall of around 460 inches, compared to a countrywide average of 115 inches.
 Such heavy rains, often accompanied by floods and landslides, would make it difficult for concrete bridges to survive in the area beyond a few decades.
 In contrast, living root bridges are climate-resilient, self-repairing, and grow stronger with time.
 As long as the trees they are attached to remain healthy, these bridges can survive for centuries.
 Once fully mature, some can support up to 50 people at a time.